Sr. Consultant for Human Factors Engineering/Human Systems Integration

 Pam's experience, expertise and extensive connectivity throughout the IT industry give us global reach and a first class capability in this growing field while maintaining a low overhead and small footprint.

-Sr. Consultant for US Government Programs, Washington D.C Liaison, Technical Writing Editor
+Sr. Consultant for US Government Programs, Technical Writer/Editor, Contracting Specialist

 In Memoriam: It is with great regret Argent Technologies, LLC announces the passing Mr. Tom Prescott.
 He was an outstanding aerospace engineer with unique and cutting edge ideas, a guy who really thought outside of the box.
 The owner of many patents and proprietary properties, his shoes will be hard to fill.
 More importantly, Tom was a longtime friend and confidante, coworker and partner and he will be sorely missed.
 Our thoughts and prayers go out to his family and loved ones.
 Enjoy the big skies my Friend.